• Course begins August 13, 2025

 Terri Barnes

-Terri Barnes is a medievalist historian from Portland, Oregon, who has been teaching for 20 years.
-Her primary area of historical research and teaching is medieval Northern Europe, with particular emphasis on the history of the Nordic world during the Viking Age.
-She is History faculty at Portland State University and Portland Community College.
-History is her passion, and she counts herself fortunate to have a career where she can share it with people every day through the classroom, public speaking events, and social media.
-She has a popular podcast, Vikingology: The Art and Science of the Viking Age, where she and her cohost interview top scholars about all things Viking, and she can also be found on her YouTube channel Shieldmaiden in the Kitchen where she combines her love of food, cooking, and history.
-When she’s not working she can be found traveling to historic places – usually somewhere Vikings went – or going for a run.
+Terri Barnes is a medievalist historian from Portland, Oregon, who has been teaching college/university History courses since 2004.
+She is also a post-graduate researcher at the University of the Highlands and Islands in Scotland.
+Her primary area of historical research and teaching is medieval Northern Europe, with particular emphasis on the history of Scandinavia during the Viking Age.
+She has a popular podcast, "Vikingology: The Art and Science of the Viking Age," where she and her cohost interview top scholars about all things Viking, and she can also be found on her YouTube channel "Shieldmaiden in the Kitchen" where she combines her love of food, cooking, and history.

 “This is such an interesting class and with a professor who I'm convinced was born to teach it.
 Any student interested in Viking history should count themselves lucky to learn from her!
 She is so knowledgeable about the subject yet approachable and nonjudgmental about student questions.
 That is to say, Professor Barnes creates the perfect learning environment for learning about history.”